saltstack/salt/doc/topics/tutorials/lxc.rst

 .. warning::

-    The ``ipv4``, ``ipv6``, ``gateway``, and ``link`` (bridge) settings in network profiles / nic_opts will only work if the container doesnt redefine the network configuration (for example in
+    The ``ipv4``, ``ipv6``, ``gateway``, and ``link`` (bridge) settings in network profiles / nic_opts will only work if the container doesn't redefine the network configuration (for example in
     ``/etc/sysconfig/network-scripts/ifcfg-<interface_name>`` on RHEL/CentOS,
     or ``/etc/network/interfaces`` on Debian/Ubuntu/etc.).
 Use these with